fulldecent/swift6-module-template/Recipe.md

 4. Use Xcode to manually to make the iOS Example use the module

+    1. Close all projects and workspaces currently open in Xcode

-    1. Select File -> New -> Workspace
+    2. Select File -> New -> Workspace

-    2. Select `__PROJECT_NAME__` on the desktop, enter the name `__PROJECT_NAME__` and click save
+    3. Select `__PROJECT_NAME__` on the desktop, enter the name `__PROJECT_NAME__` and click save

-    3. Use Finder and drag `__PROJECT_NAME__`.xcodeproj into the workspace in Xcode
+    4. Use Finder and drag `__PROJECT_NAME__`.xcodeproj into the workspace in Xcode

-    4. Use Finder and drag iOS Example.xcodeproj into the workspace in Xcode (make this below the other one, be sure you do NOT make it subordinated)
+    5. Use Finder and drag iOS Example.xcodeproj into the workspace in Xcode (make this below the other one, be sure you do NOT make it subordinated)

-    5. Click iOS Example on the left
+    6. Click iOS Example on the left

-    6. Click Build Phases in the middle
+    7. Click Build Phases in the middle

-    7. Under Link Binaries With Libraries click the plus icon, select `__PROJECT_NAME__`.framework, and then click "Add"
+    8. Under Link Binaries With Libraries click the plus icon, select `__PROJECT_NAME__`.framework, and then click "Add"

 5. Remove identifying parts of your project